Positselski duality in $\infty$-categories: General preliminaries

 \begin{theorem} Let $F:\C\rightleftarrows \D:G$ be an adjunction of presentably symmetric monoidal $\infty$-categories, such that the right adjoint $G$ is symmetric monoidal.
 If, in addition \begin{enumerate} \item $F$ is conservative, \item $F$ preserves arbitrary limits, and \item $F\dashv G$ satisfies the comonadic projection formula, \end{enumerate} then the adjunction is comonadic, and there is an equivalence of comonads

 In particular, this gives an equivalence $\C\simeq \Comod_{F(\1_\C)}(\D).$ \end{theorem}

-\begin{remark} Before the proof we just remark why the above statement makes sense.
-The unit $\1_\C$ in a presentably symmetric monoidal $\infty$-category $\C$ is both an $\E_\infty$-algebra and an $\E_\infty$-coalgebra.
+\begin{remark} Before the proof, let us explain intuitively why the statement makes sense.
+The unit $\1_\C$ in a presentably symmetric monoidal $\infty$-category $\C$ is both a commutative algebra and a cocommutative coalgebra.
 In the above adjunction we have that the right adjoint $G$ is symmetric monoidal, hence its left adjoint $F$ is op-lax monoidal.
-In particular, it sends coalgebras to coalgebras, meaning that $F(\1_\C)$ is an $\E_\infty$-coalgebra in $\D$.
+In particular, it sends coalgebras to coalgebras, meaning that $F(\1_\C)$ is an cocommutative coalgebra in $\D$.
 By \cref{ex:coalgebra-comonad} tensoring with $F(\1_\C)$ is a comonad, not a monad, as for \cref{thm:monoidal-BB}. \end{remark}